Pometry/Raphtory/README.md

 - Follow the latest development on the official [blog](https://raphtory.github.io/blog/)
 - Follow the Raphtory [Twitter](https://twitter.com/raphtory)
 - Join the [Slack](https://join.slack.com/t/raphtory/shared_invite/zt-xbebws9j-VgPIFRleJFJBwmpf81tvxA) group (we are always happy to answer any questions and chat about the project!)
-Feel free to join the #raphtory-development and #askaway channel to discuss current issues, ask your questions or raise issues.
+Feel free to join the #raphtory-development and #askaway channel to discuss current issues or ask any questions.
+- Raise issues and bugs on the Raphtory [Jira](https://raphtory.atlassian.net/jira/software/projects/RAPH/issues/) board

 ## Contributors